El (deity): Torah

+Jacob the lot of His inheritance.

-Biblical researchers reveal that these verses in Deuteronomy 32 are presenting an etiological explanation for the origin and division of nations.
-The high mountain god and head of the pantheon, Elyon, divides the nations according to the number of his children, each getting a group of peoples to preside over.
+However, in Deuteronomy chapter 7 contradicts this view; stating explicitly that God chose them (the Israelites) to be his people.
+Biblical researchers reveal that these verses in Deuteronomy 32 present an etiological explanation of the origin and division of nations.
+The high mountain god and head of the pantheon, Elyon (עֶלְיוֹן), divides the nations according to the number of his children, each getting a group of peoples to preside over.
 Yahweh, one of Elyon's sons, is given solely Israel as his inheritance.